Vayarin Alternatives for ADHD Management

 As all parties want to see improved ADHD management, subjective test results are prone to biases.
 Results produced in this manner are less reliable as it is harder to dismiss bias.

-The study found the children previously on a placebo and now taking Vayarin showed a significant reduction in ADHD scores.
+The study found that the children previously on a placebo and now taking Vayarin showed a significant reduction in ADHD scores.
 This was based on comparing new scores to baseline scores in the CRS-P (parent) and CRS-T (teacher) assessments.

 In a study published in Neurology, researchers reviewed the electronic health records of 722 unique patients of Texas Child Neurology and defined “successful treatment” as any patient taking Vayarin for more than three months.
 Of the 722 patients, fewer than half (300) continued Vayarin for more than three months.